 Award.
 He was on leave as a Visiting Professor at Brooklyn Law School during 2011-2012, and as a Visiting Associate Professor at Fordham University Law School during 2008-2009.

 His scholarship has focused upon Fourth Amendment search and seizure law, with a general emphasis upon civil searches.
-His most recent article was published in the North Carolina Law Review
+He has published articles in the North Carolina Law Review

 , the Boston College Law Review

 (winner, 2010 James Madison prize from the Society for History in the Federal Government for excellence in an article or essay that deals with any aspect of the federal government's history), the University of Pennsylvania Journal of Constitutional Law